EmeraldCityIT/MARS-EFFECT-Connecting-Global-Warming-and-Radiactive-Material/README.md

 Research into built up ambient heat from radiactive materials as a cause of ocean temperature increase.
 Low ambient temperatures of nuclear devices compound through mass production.
 Investigations into possible ground temperature increase in dump sites.
-Cleanup and looking for weapons that have been lost or "off record".
+This project plans for salvaging and looking for weapons that have been lost or "off record".